saan800/saansoft-correlationid/src/SaanSoft.CorrelationId/README.md

 ## Usage

-Pass `ICorrelationIdProvider` into the class's constructor, then call `correlationIdProvider.Get()` to retrive the `CorrelationId` for the current request.
+Pass `ICorrelationIdProvider` into the class's constructor, then call `correlationIdProvider.Get()` to retrieve the `CorrelationId` for the current request.

 ## Dependencies